 Williams Rail Review (2018-2021)

-We welcomed the Williams Rail Review, set up by the government in September 2018.
+The Williams Rail Review was set up by the government in September 2018.

 The review was established to recommend the most appropriate organisational and commercial frameworks to support the delivery of the government’s vision for the railway.
-Led by independent chair Keith Williams, the Rail Review’s recommendations will be implemented from 2020.
+Led by independent chair Keith Williams, the Rail Review’s recommendations were expected in early 2020, but the publication of the report has been delayed due to Covid.

-We believe all voices must be heard in the review, whether trade unions, passenger groups, businesses, politicians, think-tanks or passengers themselves.
+We felt it was very important that all voices were heard in the review, whether trade unions, passenger groups, businesses, politicians, think-tanks or passengers themselves.
 And all options must be on the table, from the status quo and renationalisation to different models used across the world.

-At the start of the review, we set out six principles for the review which we believe should shape the national conversation:
+At the start of the review, we set out six principles for the review which we believed should shape the national conversation:

 - Customers at the heart: a reformed railway which unlocks a new generation of innovation and investment and, where it makes sense, choice for customers.